kukuu/microservices/README.md

 # Microservices
-A Microservices architecture refers to an application which is constructed from a number of independent services called “Microservices”.
+A Microservices architecture refers to an application which is constructed from a number of independent services called Microservices.
 Each microservice is a self-contained module that performs a discrete group of functions.
 Although the term “micro” does not mean that the modules that make up the system are necessarily small, just independent.
 In fact they each may have a website, web service, windows service and a database.